AzmiHaider92/Perfect-loop-gif-nerf/README.md

 **4. New camera positions**
 After training the model on the scene, we want to generated new images.
 For this purpose, we need new camera positions (points of view) to create a smooth path for the gif.
-We sample 360 camera position ordered in a circle around the object.
+We sample 360 camera positions (The green points - which seem continuous because there's a large number of points) placed in a steady circle around the object.

 <p align="center">
   <img src="extra/newcameraPositions.png" width="500" />